 Megan is also the founder and Vice President of Safe Space Nebraska, a 501(c)3 working to end harassment and assault in nightlife establishments.
 She is a trustee of the Business Ethics Alliance and has served on the boards of Friends of Planned Parenthood of the Heartland, Friends of the Nebraska AIDS Project, and Omaha Area Youth Orchestras.

 Born and raised in Blair, Nebraska, her parents instilled in her the value of hard work, determination, and the importance of public service.
 While attending Blair High School, Megan worked as a cook for a local catering company and as a member of a hot air balloon crew, where she developed relationships within her community and gained an appreciation for the sense of accomplishment that comes from working on a team.
 She began attending Dana College her senior year of high school as a Presidential Scholar.
 During this time, she worked as a newspaper reporter and as a retail clerk at a locally-owned record store.
 After graduating with her Bachelor’s in Intercultural Communication and German in 2008, Megan continued her education in the University of Nebraska-Omaha’s Political Communication Master’s program and coached the Blair High School Forensics team for four years.

 As a business owner, community leader, and parent, Megan has worked with commitment and discipline to help people from all walks of life prosper in our state.
-Her campaign stems from her belief and track record that the more everyday Nebraskans are empowered and supported to improve their quality of life, the easier it is for all of us to live the good life in the Cornhusker State.
+Her track record stems from her belief that the more everyday Nebraskans are empowered and supported to improve their quality of life, the easier it is for all of us to live the good life in the Cornhusker State.